top of page

 brass cricket.jpeg

-The J Hudson building was in the Jewellery Quarter area of Birmingham, England. - this is where the 'Normandy' cricket was first made and is still made today on the same machines, dies and equipment.
+The J. Hudson building was in the Jewelry Quarter area of Birmingham, England. - this is where the 'Normandy' cricket was first made and is still made today on the same machines, dies and equipment.

-J Hudson and Co Ltd of Birmingham was selling "The ACME" clicker before 1944 and is shown in their catalogue from the early 1940's.
+J. Hudson and Co Ltd of Birmingham was selling cricket clickers before 1944 and is shown in their catalogue from the early 1940's.
 A nickel version of the clicker is illustrated.
 In the catalogue it is called "The ACME No. 470 Clicker".
-This Clicker was originally made as a time keeping device for band and orchestra leaders back in the 1920's and most of them produced by the Hudson factory in England where sold to America.
+This clicker was originally made as a time-keeping device for band and orchestra leaders back in the 1920's and most of them produced by the Hudson factory in England were sold to America.

-A large order was placed for The ACME clicker and the factory in Birmingham increased production of them.
-The order was made up of all the existing stock; which at the time was nickel plate, the reminder of this order where then made from brass.
-There are no records to say how many brass and nickel crickets where issued, but from genuine examples that are known to have been issued to the US Airborne most are brass with a ratio about 1 nickel to every 7 or 8 brass ones.
+A large order was placed for the ACME clicker and the factory in Birmingham increased production.
+The order was made up of all the existing stock; which at the time was nickel plate, with the reminder of the order made from brass.
+There are no records to say how many brass and nickel crickets where issued, but from genuine examples that are known to have been issued to the U.S. Airborne, most are brass with a ratio about 1 nickel to every 7 or 8 brass ones.

-It seems that most of the Nickel ones went to the 502, not for another other reason than that's the crates/boxes they were issued.
+It seems that most of the nickel ones went to the 502nd PIR, not for any other reason than that's the crates/boxes they were issued.

 A genuine clicker weighs 15 grams.